18-20 Albion Street,

 It was taken over by the Star Cinemas chain in March 1974, and they applied for a bingo licence, but this was initially refused.
 The Coliseum Cinema was closed on 22nd June 1974 with Oliver Reed in "The Devils" and Fay Dunaway in "Bonnie and Clyde".
 A bingo licence was granted on appeal, and it became a Star Bingo Club, later operated by EMI.
 By the 1980’s, it had been converted into a Coral Snooker Club.

 In early-2011 the building was closed as a sports bar known as the Springbok Bar.
-It has been slated for demolition.
+It was demolished in Summer of 2011.